Eric Treacy: Episcopal ministry

 In 1961, Treacy was consecrated a bishop and appointed the Bishop of Pontefract, a suffragan bishop in the Diocese of Wakefield.
 In 1968, he was made Bishop of Wakefield, the diocesan bishop.
 He held the post until he retired from full-time ministry in 1976.

 Death and commemoration

 On 13 May 1978, Treacy died from a heart attack on Appleby Station on the Settle-Carlisle Railway whilst waiting for a railtour hauled by BR 92220 Evening Star.
-A slate plaque is displayed on the main station building to his memory.
+A slate plaque is displayed on the main station building in his memory.
 He is buried at St Kentigern's Church, Crosthwaite, Keswick.
 In 1979 LMS Stanier Class 5 4-6-0 number 45428 was named Eric Treacy.
+It is now preserved on the North Yorkshire Moors Railway.

 The Treacy Collection of 12,000 photographs forms part of the National Railway Museum's archive of over 1.4 million images.

 Selected works

 The following are photograph albums of Treacy's work: